CathyHoi/Reproducible-Research---Course-Project-1/PA1_template.md

 summary(data)

-2. “Histogram for Question1” shows histogram of the total number of steps taken.
+2. “Histogram 1” shows histogram of the total number of steps taken.
 3. Mean and median number of steps taken each day are 9354.23 and 10395, respectively.
-4. “Plot for Question2” shows time series plot of the average number of steps taken.
+4. “Plot 1” shows time series plot of the average number of steps taken.
 5. The 5-minute interval that, on average, contains the maximum number of steps is 835
 6. The code to describe and show a strategy for imputing missing data are: